MehnaazAsad/RESOLVE_Statistics/reports/Making new ECO & RESOLVE mocks.md

 2. Halobias was run on `.bgc2` files, located in  `/zpool0/fs2/lss/LasDamas/Resolve/`, from boxes 5001-5008 for a specific halo definition (M<sub>200</sub>).
-The halobias script used was `halobias_so_part_extra` located in`/fs1/masad/Research/Repositories/RESOLVE_Statistics/data/raw`.
-This was originally `halobias_so_part` located in`/fs1/szewciw/galaxy_clustering/codes/bin` , but it was modified to include three additional columns that are required to execute the mock-making script - `halo_mass`, `central_satellite_flag`, and `halo_id`.
+The halobias executable used was `halobias_so_part_extra` located in`/fs1/masad/Research/Repositories/RESOLVE_Statistics/data/raw`.
+This was originally `halobias_so_part` located in`/fs1/szewciw/galaxy_clustering/codes/halobias` , but it was modified to include three additional columns that are required to execute the mock-making script - `halo_mass`, `central_satellite_flag`, and `halo_id`.
 A sample execution of halobias is shown below: